This Day In Literary History

 In this celebrated horror tale, Dr. Henry Jekyll, a respected doctor and scientist, invents a miracle drug to eliminate the evil side of the human psyche.

 Unfortunately, instead of eliminating Jekyll's evil side, the drug causes it to emerge as a separate personality - that of Edward Hyde, a depraved, murderous psychopath who terrorizes London.

 After Robert Louis Stevenson and his family arrived in Samoa, they settled on the island of Upolu, where they lived on a 400-acre parcel of land in the village of Vailima.
 Stevenson took the native name Tusitala, which meant teller of tales in Samoan.

 The Samoans came to love him and often turned to him for advice.
 He became active in local politics, and, believing that the European rulers of the Samoan Islands were incompetent, blasted them publicly in a non-fiction book called A Footnote to History: Eight Years of Trouble in Samoa (1892).

 The book caused such an uproar that Stevenson feared he might be deported.
 He wasn't.
 The scandal blew over and he remained in Samoa until he died from his tuberculosis in 1894 at the age of 44.

 Of the European leaders whom he had blasted for their mismanagement of Samoa, Stevenson would famously quip, "I used to think meanly of the plumber; but how he shines beside the politician!"

 "Fiction is to the grown man what play is to the child; it is there that he changes the atmosphere and tenor of his life." - Robert Louis Stevenson

-Today's video features a reading of the first chapter of Robert Louis Stevenson's classic adventure novel, Treasure Island (1883).
+Today's video features a complete reading of Robert Louis Stevenson's classic adventure novel, Treasure Island (1883).
 Enjoy!